openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 ## Components

-Components are identified by eight key characteristics:
+Components are identified by nine key characteristics:

 *	The *type of action* the component performs
 *   The *type of processing* the component performs